 On November 13, 2019, the Pittsfield Charter Township Board of Trustees authorized the Supervisor and Clerk to sign a grant agreement with the Southeast Michigan Council of Governments (SEMCOG) and use Tree Mitigation Funds for a green corridor on Textile Road adjacent to the Pittsfield Preserve, Marsh View Meadows Park, and the Platt-Textile Greenway.

 On March 27, 2019, the Board of Trustees adopted Resolution #19-21 to apply for grant funding for a green infrastructure project on Textile Road adjacent to the Pittsfield Preserve, Marsh View Meadows Park, and the Platt Textile Greenway.
 In addition, Resolution #17-39, adopted by the Pittsfield Township Board of Trustees on July 12, 2017 provides for use of the Township’s Tree Mitigation Fund for tree canopy installation along Textile Road, between Hines Dr. and Platt Rd.
-A public forum was held on October 7, 2019 to get feedback about green infrastructure improvements along the Textile Road corridor and a concept plan was developed that proposes a green buffer including landscape restoration, green infrastructure, and tree planting along Textile Road.
-A copy of the presentation given at the October 7, 2019 public forum can been viewed at the bottom of this page.
+A public forum was held on October 7, 2019 to get feedback about green infrastructure improvements along the Textile Road corridor and a concept plan was developed that proposes a green buffer, including landscape restoration and green infrastructure, along Textile Road.
+A copy of the presentation given at the October 7, 2019 public forum can been viewed below.

 Based on that discussion, the proposed project includes: